TankoZ/Strategy-Pattern/README.md

 # Basic Understanding of Java(OOPS)

-This project demonstrates the **Strategy Design Pattern** in Java using different types of ducks.
-Each duck has behaviors like flying, quacking, swimming, and displaying.
-Instead of hardcoding behavior into each duck class, this project shows how to design flexible and reusable code where behaviors can be composed and changed at runtime.
+This project is a **basic Java program** designed to **understand and practice key Object-Oriented Programming (OOP) concepts** such as **abstraction, encapsulation, polymorphism, and the Strategy Design Pattern**.
+It simulates different types of ducks with interchangeable behaviors like flying, quacking, swimming, and displaying.
+This demonstrates how to write **flexible, reusable, and modular code** without hardcoding behavior into each class.

 ---